benhatsor/highlight/README.md

 # Highlight <img src="icon.png" height="28">
 An extension that saves your place in the page.
+[Firefox add-ons](https://addons.mozilla.org/en-US/firefox/addon/highlightapp)
 **Note:** This is the Firefox version.
 For the Chrome version, see the [main](https://github.com/barhatsor/highlight/tree/main) branch.

 ## About